 Mortal Shell also runs a pretty short runtime at around 12-15 hours, with most of that being used to becoming acclimated with the game’s mechanics and re-rolling dungeons after a hard-lock.
 A smattering of dungeons and a decently sized hub world is not a lot to offer, even if the price purposely does not resemble AAA numbers.
 The replayability here is to push for New Game+, where enemies are harder and hardening is not as useful, making the game much more challenging.
 But with all the weapons and shells at your disposal, the second run through feels less like a gauntlet and more like the quintessential way to venture through Fallgrim.

 At first glance I was split on my thoughts on Mortal Shell.
 It has the bugs you would expect from a smaller indie studio, and the story suffers from hiccups that the genre seems to enjoy crediting as being “creatively vague.”
 It portrays itself as a tightly wound dungeon crawler that focuses on its unnerving one-on-one combat, but the amount of information was too much at the start and not explained well at all throughout.
 But once I put my head firmly against the wall and found a combination of weapon and shell I enjoyed, what the game wanted just clicked for me and turned into a fulfilling test of patience and skill that had me kicking myself for thinking otherwise.
 Mortal Shell is absolutely worth the time, and can comfortably stand as one of the better Souls-like games in the genre.

-Reviewed via Epic Games Store.
+Reviewed on PC via Epic Games Store.